ELF-Lab/ParserTools/README.md

 Also written into the Makefile are the expected names of many of these files (e.g., the paradigm map file for the verb tests of the FST being called `VERBS_paradigm_map.csv`), so if any of these names differ, the Makefile will have to be updated accordingly.

-### Running the YAML tests
+### Running the YAML Tests
-The Makefile may require additional modifications:
-1. You may potentially need to modify the `MORPHTEST` variable to point to your copy of the `morph-test.py` script.
-You might not need to do anything if you have installed `giella-core`.

-You should now be able to run `make check`.
+The code for running tests based on the generated YAML files comes from [giella-core](https://github.com/giellalt/giella-core).
+A version of their `morph-test.py` script is included in this repo, modified to customize the .log output format.

+Run the tests with `make check`.
 This will generate three log files:
-* `yaml-test.log` (tests for the subset of the Ojibwe morphology which we currently understand well, from the noun and verb spreadsheets in `OjibweMorph`)
+* `paradigm-test.log`: tests for the subset of the Ojibwe morphology which we currently understand well, from the noun and verb spreadsheets in `OjibweMorph`
-* `core-yaml-test.log` (there is more uncertainty and dialectal variation in the tests)
+* `core-paradigm-test.log`: there is more uncertainty and dialectal variation in the tests
-* `opd-test.log` (these tests check integration of an external lexical resource, [the OPD](https://ojibwe.lib.umn.edu))
+* `opd-test.log`: these tests check integration of an external lexical resource, [the OPD](https://ojibwe.lib.umn.edu)

 The first two log files should show very few failures (5-15 fails per file).
 The third one will probably contain more failures